epfl-dlab/darks_and_stripes/README.md

-# darks_and_stripes
+# Darks and Stripes: Effects of Clothing on Weight Perception

-Code for publication 'Darks and Stripes: Effects of Clothing on Weight Perception'
+Code for the publication

+> Kirill Martynov, Kiran Garimella, Robert West: **Darks and Stripes: Effects of Clothing on Weight Perception.** *Journal of Social Computing,* 2020.

-This repo contains the code that we used to collect, filter, annotate, and analyse the data as described in the article.
-The code is explorative and was written without any intent to maintain or reuse it in the future.
-This is just a fancy way to say that large pieces of the code may appear consufing to a reader outside of our research group.
-If you struggle to understand it and need clarifications, please reach out to the authors.
+This repo contains the code that we used to collect, filter, annotate, and analyze the data as described in the article.

-Note that the paths to our data files are hardcoded at multiple locations.
-To be on the safe side with regards to privacy, we chose not to share the openly and make it available only upon request.
+Note that the paths to our data files are hardcoded in multiple locations.
+The data files are available upon request from the authors.

-Below we briefly describe the code structure:
+Repository structure:

 * Pre-processing of raw MTurk results:
     * parse_results.py